Blue cheese is a pungent yet delicious cheese that is a perfect addition to your cheeseboard and a great ingredient for a sophisticated French tart.

 - Likewise, pink or yellow discoloration on the body, a slimy or dry exterior, or a gag-worthy smell means your blue cheese is not safe to eat.

 Blue cheese is not for everyone, but many love it for its intense and complex flavors.
-Before you lay out the blue cheese on your dinner party cheese board, make sure to check it for signs of spoilage – just because it’s already moldy doesn’t mean it can’t go bad.
+Before you lay out the blue cheese on your dinner party cheese board, check it for signs of spoilage – just because it’s already moldy doesn’t mean it can’t go bad.